Cinematic style of Christopher Nolan

-Christopher Nolan is a British-American filmmaker known for using aesthetics, themes and cinematic techniques that are instantly recognisable in his work.
-Regarded as an auteur and postmodern filmmaker, Nolan is partial to elliptical editing, documentary-style lighting, hand-held camera work, natural settings, and real filming locations over studio work.
-Embedded narratives and crosscutting between different time frames is a major component of his work, and his films often feature experimental soundscapes and mathematically inspired images and concepts.
+Christopher Nolan is a British-American filmmaker known for using aesthetics, themes and cinematic techniques that are recognisable in his work.
+Regarded as an auteur filmmaker, Nolan is partial to elliptical editing, documentary-style lighting, hand-held camera work, natural settings, and real filming locations over studio work.
+Embedded narratives and crosscutting between different time frames is a major component of his work, and his films often feature experimental soundscapes and mathematically-inspired images and concepts.
 Nolan prefers shooting on film to digital video and advocates for the use of higher-quality, larger-format film stock.
-He also favours practical effects over computer-generated imagery, and is a proponent of theatrical exhibition.
+He favours practical effects over computer-generated imagery, and is a proponent of theatrical exhibition.

 His work explores existential and epistemological themes such as subjective experience, materialism, distortion of memory, human morality, the nature of time, causality, and the construction of personal identity.
-His characters are often emotionally disturbed, obsessive, and morally ambiguous, facing the fears and anxieties of loneliness, guilt, jealousy, and greed.
-Nolan also uses his real-life experiences as an inspiration in his work.
-His most prominent recurring theme is the concept of time; questions concerning the nature of existence and reality also play a major role in his body of work.
+His characters are often emotionally disturbed, obsessive, or morally ambiguous, facing the fears and anxieties of loneliness, guilt, jealousy, and greed.
+Nolan uses his real-life experiences as an inspiration in his work.
+The most prominent recurring themes in his films include the concept of time and questions concerning the nature of existence and reality.

-Nolan's wife, Emma Thomas, has co-produced all of his features, and he has co-written several of his films with his younger brother, Jonathan Nolan.
+Nolan has co-written several of his films with his brother, Jonathan Nolan, and his wife, Emma Thomas, has co-produced all of his feature films.
 Other frequent collaborators include editor Lee Smith, cinematographers Wally Pfister and Hoyte van Hoytema, composer Hans Zimmer, sound designer Richard King, production designer Nathan Crowley, and casting director John Papsidera.
-Nolan's films feature many recurring actors, most notably Michael Caine, having appeared in eight (including a cameo in Dunkirk).
+Nolan's films feature many recurring actors, notably Michael Caine, who has appeared in eight.